bowman2001/perplexdoc/content/doc/extended/definition-list/index.md

 ### Tight

-For a list with short single terms and only one short definition, a tighter style is more suitable.
+For a list with short single terms and only one short definition, a tighter is probably more suitable.
 We apply it with the [attribute](/doc/attribute) `{.dl-tight}`:

 First
 : Far far away, behind the word mountains...